The Nature of Love in the Bektashi Mystical Path with Emphasis on the Poetry of Yunus Emre

 Abstract

-Love, as one of the pillars of Islamic mysticism, holds an exalted position in the spiritual and social path of the Bektashi order.
-In this tradition, love is not merely a fleeting emotion but a sublime path to attaining divine proximity and reaching the Almighty through love for humanity.
-The poetry of Yunus Emre, the renowned Bektashi mystic, with its simple, profound, and impactful expression, has deeply permeated Bektashi lodges and reflects this transcendent truth in Anatolia and the Balkans.
-Therefore, the present study, employing a library-based method and analytical approach, examines the concept and significance of various forms of love in Yunus Emre’s poetry, exploring it as a transformative and generative truth in creation, human spiritual life, and the establishment of spiritual peace and a humanitarian outlook in societies.
-In Yunus Emre’s thought, there exists a deep and inseparable bond between love for humanity, love for the Prophet Muhammad (PBUH), and love for the Divine Essence.
-Metaphorical love, manifested in affection and friendship with people, is the initial stage of mystical journeying.
-This love then evolves through attachment to the Prophet (PBUH)—the mediator of creation and guide to the Divine—and ultimately reaches its zenith in the station of divine love.
-This progression, perfected through fana fi’llah (annihilation in God), marks the culmination of the human spiritual path in the Bektashi tradition, fostering tolerance and connection to the principle of compassion and love for humanity
+Love, as one of the fundamental pillars of Islamic mysticism, occupies an exalted and unparalleled status within the Bektashi spiritual tradition.
+In this school of thought, love is not merely a fleeting emotion, but rather a transcendent path toward proximity to the Divine and ultimate union with the Absolute Truth.
+The poetry of Yunus Emre, the renowned Bektashi poet and mystic, with its simple yet profound and impactful expression, has deeply permeated Bektashi lodges and reflects this sublime reality.
+Accordingly, the present study, employing a library-based methodology and an analytical approach, explores the concept and status of love in the poetry of Yunus Emre and examines it as a generative and transformative truth in the creation and spiritual life of humanity.
+In the thought of Yunus Emre, there exists a deep and inseparable connection between metaphorical love for fellow human beings, love for the Prophet Muhammad (peace be upon him), and love for the Divine Essence.
+Metaphorical love, which manifests through affection and companionship with others, marks the initial stage of the mystical journey.
+This love, as it progresses, evolves through attachment to the Prophet (peace be upon him)—who serves as both the intermediary of creation and the guide toward Truth—and ultimately reaches its pinnacle in the station of divine love.
+This progression, culminating in fana fi Allah (annihilation in God), defines the ultimate goal of spiritual journeying in the Bektashi school.

 Downloads